jackd/ifp-sample/README.md

-# Iterative Farthest Point Sampling
+# Approximate Iterative Farthest Point Sampling

-Cython implementation based on pre-computed distances (e.g. from a `KDTree`) using `heapq`.
+Cython implementation based on pre-computed distances (e.g. from a `KDTree`) using a priority queue.

 ## Installation